tom-seddon/b2/doc/Overview.md

 BBC joystick 1.
 (The other buttons and triggers are unused.)
 Tick `Swap shared joysticks` to have the assignment the other way round.

-### Digital
+### Digital (Master 128/Master Compact only)

-The digital joystick refers to a digital joystick, connected via some alternative add-on (since digital joysticks weren't supported on the BBC Micro by default).

-Currently one such add-on is supported: the Retro Hardware ADJI cartridge.
-See the Customize Hardware section for how to enable this!
+Digital joysticks are only available on Master 128 and Master Compact.

 Assuming an Xbox-/Playstation-style game controller, left thumbstick and d-pad correspond to the digital X and Y axes, the A and X buttons correspond to fire button 1, and the B and Y buttons corresponding to fire button 2 (when supported).

+For Master 128, the digital joystick is connected via a Retro Hardware ADJI cartridge (mostly compatible with the Slogger Switched Joystick Interface cartridge, designed for the Electron).
+See the Customize Hardware section for how to enable this.
+This isn't supported by the OS, but some Electron games do support it.

+For Master Compact, the digital joystick is connected to the 9-pin joystick connector on the back of the machine.
+This is supported by the OS in the usual fashion.

 ## Save states